Chapter 2:

 How were they still in business?

-He scratched his head, looking down at the things he’d been dumped with: an earpiece, a bracelet, a bag, and a rickety pistol.
+Scratching his head, he looked down at the things he’d been dumped with: an earpiece, a bracelet, a bag, and a rickety pistol.

 The bracelet was etched with what they called ‘runes’.
-The ogre had warned him it would reduce him to a pile of ash if he tried to escape.
-That was one thing he had no intention of testing.
+The ogre had warned him it would reduce him to a pile of ash if he tried to escape, and that was one thing he had no intention of testing.

-He took one last glance at the vehicle that dropped him off as it was departing, spitting a large plume of smoke in its wake.
+The vehicle that dropped him off departed, spitting a large plume of smoke in its wake.
 It looked like a cross between a tank and a truck, with three wheels on each side.
 The metal casing was covered in scratches and dents, with half its lights no longer functioning.
 He was pretty sure the driver was a robot, but wasn’t brave enough to ask.
 What if he took offence?
 Do robots take offence in this world?

-The pistol comfortably slotted in his back pocket, he walked into the store.
+Slotting the pistol comfortably into his back pocket, he walked into the store.

 “We-we-welc-c-ome!”
 The greeting was hollow and synthetic, glitching between syllables.